Quarantine Nails Are Trending On Instagram

 Over the past three weeks, since the mandated nail-salon closures as a result of COVID-19, we've seen the "quarantine nails" tag take off.
 Following the hashtag leads to over 4,000 inspiration images, with the most popular design by far being the rainbow manicure with a different polish painted on each finger — both creative and arguably the easiest form of nail art.

-Scroll through the gallery ahead, and let your favourite look serve as inspiration for this weekend's self-care project.
+Scroll through the gallery ahead, and let your favorite look serve as inspiration for this weekend's self-care project.